milhamh95/milhamh95/README.md

 - 👀 &nbsp; I have deuteranopia (red - green color blindness).
 - 👍 &nbsp; Interestingly, my favorite color is red and blue.
-- 🧠 &nbsp; Learning how to scale an app, DevOps culture and the tools.
-- ❗ &nbsp; Always test your code.
-If I push code without tests, then I'm not confident with my codes.
 - 🕶 &nbsp; Dark mode fanatic.
-- 👉 &nbsp; Love playing  &nbsp; 🎮  &nbsp; video games and  &nbsp; 📖 &nbsp; reading books.
-- 😌 &nbsp; Current hobbies are: collecting Mini 4WD and mechanical keyboards.